 Figure 1: Buldania Project – Location, tenure and regional geology plan

-Figure 2: Buldania Project/Anna Prospect – Drill hole plan showing better lithium intersections
+Figure 2: Anna Pegmatite – Drill hole plan showing better lithium intersections

-Figure 3: Buldania Project / Anna Prospect – Long section showing better lithium intersections
+Figure 3: Anna Pegmatite – Long section looking northeast showing better lithium intersections.

 In addition, initial drill testing of the new target area (Figure 4) located 5-10km NW of Anna will be undertaken.